danthe42/drlnd_p2/Report.md

 critic_network_max_grad_norm = 15		#  Max. norm of the gradients in the Critic network to avoid exploding gradient problem

 sigma = F.softplus( 0 )                              # 0.6931.
 It is used as scale value in the Normal distribution.

+entropy_weight = 0.01                              # The weight of the entropy loss component in the Actor network's final loss value. (currently entropy_loss is constant, so this parameter is irrelevant)

 #### Playing one episode (and train on it)